Two of the last functioning hospitals in northern Gaza are encircled by Israeli forces, staff say

 The Israeli military has raided or laid siege to hospitals throughout the war, accusing Hamas of using them as command centers and to hide fighters, though it has only provided evidence for some of its claims.
 Hamas security men have been seen in hospitals during the war, controlling access to certain areas, and in recent weeks Israel has targeted alleged militants inside health facilities.

-Israel wants to “ensure the forced displacement of people from the area,” said Rami Shurafi, a board member of al-Awda hospital.
+Israel wants to “ensure the forced displacement of people from the area” by putting hospitals out of service, said Rami Shurafi, a board member of al-Awda hospital.

 The Indonesian hospital comes under attack